Into Annwn

 Sovereignty & Motherhood

 Repeatedly throughout the Mabinogi, when Rhiannon is disrespected, disaster immediately follows (this is actually a recurring theme for all of the women in the Mabinogi).
 Rhiannon is framed and unjustly punished, made to behave as the animal She earlier defended (highlighting again Her empathy with the horse’s treatment), in conjunction with the tragedy of Her son Pryderi’s disappearance.
 It is not insignificant that, had Pwyll trusted and listened to his wife as he did before their marriage, he could have known that Pryderi was missing (rather than dead) and likely would have found his son much sooner.
-There is no small bit of irony in the fact that the very same council who insisted Pwyll put Rhiannon away and get a new wife over Her failure to produce an heir quickly enough is also largely responsible for Her unjust punishment -- and for the heir they were previously so very concerned about not being found for years.
+There is no small bit of irony in the fact that the very same council who insisted Pwyll put Rhiannon away and get a new wife over Her failure to produce an heir quickly enough is also largely responsible for Her unjust punishment.
+This same council's actions simultaneously resulted in the heir they were previously so very concerned about not being found for years.
 Indeed, the Mabinogi also repeatedly sends the message of warning regarding whose council to trust in which situations.

 This is mirrored in the Third Branch when Pryderi gives his widowed mother Rhiannon to Manawydan (as would have been his legal right to do in human Welsh medieval law) without consulting Her first.
 (And Manawydan is, significantly, the rightful heir to be the High King of Britain.)
 Although She does prick up Her ears at their conversation about the transaction and says “I will agree to that gladly”, almost as if to assert Her own will one final time, this response only comes after the transaction has already been made as far as the men are concerned.
 The very next major plot point, as Andrew Welsh notes, is that the land “is deserted but not infertile.
 Even under the enchantment it abounds in game, fish, and wild honey.
 Only the refinements of civilized life are gone: domestic herds, dwellings with their hearth fires, the society of people.
 It is not nature but culture that has failed” (p.
 135).

 Although Andrew Welsh is making a different point about Manawydan’s hero’s journey in the source cited, highlighting the failure of the “old ways” and the consequences of the “relentless processes of honor and revenge which characterize the heroic code: apocalyptic destruction in the Second Branch, an empty land in the Third”, the words still ring true in the context here.
 It is adherence to the culture of machismo – violence, absolute domination, and objectification of others – which continuously leads to ruin in the Mabinogi, and in Rhiannon's portions of the story, this is expressed via the effects on the land itself and on the loss of both Rhiannon Herself and the royal heir (Her son).
-Only by way of rejecting this culture – by casting aside the idea that one is literally 'too good' for labor, and by finding shrewd and non-violent ways to survive in the meantime of eventually using wit rather than bloody blade to overcome the enemy – is the day ultimately won when the land, Rhiannon, and Her son are restored in the Third Branch.
+Only by way of rejecting this culture is the day ultimately won when the land, Rhiannon, and Her son are restored in the Third Branch.
 Indeed, Manawydan’s story alone is resolved without loss of life in the Mabinogi.

 Rhiannon's name may mean divine queen, but She is also very much a mother figure.
 Her punishment in the First Branch, being made to go on all fours and give people rides on Her back like a horse -- as well as Her being collared like a horse and made to labor in the fortress of the mist in the Third Branch -- both come as a result of the loss of Her only child, Pryderi.
 When others pursue Her or attempt to subjugate Her directly, Rhiannon cannot be overcome -- She is a sovereignty goddess and rules Her own fate.
 But, when Her beloved child is involved, She is yoked, unjustly punished, oppressed, and subdued.
 This is not coincidence -- whether looking at Her sovereignty aspect or Her motherly one -- both caring sovereigns and loving mothers are brought to their knees when the welfare of their children (and/or their people) are at stake.
-Endangerment of Her child also brings out heroism in Rhiannon -- when the king (Manawydan) does not do His duty to protect the fruits of Her womb, it is the Divine Queen of Sovereignty and the caring Mother who shows initiative and bravery that Manawydan does not.
+Endangerment of Her child also brings out heroism in Rhiannon -- when the king (Manawydan) does not do His duty to protect the fruits of Her womb, it is the Divine Queen of Sovereignty and the caring Mother who shows the initiative and bravery that Manawydan does not.
 She is the one who heroically dashes off to the rescue of the adult man (Her son) who is locked away in the magical castle in the mist by the adversarial wizard!
 So much for gender stereotypes, and so much for chivalry!
-Epona, a Gaulish goddess who shares several thematic parallels with Rhiannon, was also a mother goddess figure (to the extent that She was even included with carvings of the Matres) -- this is gone into in more detail in my blog post here.
+Epona, a Gaulish goddess who is not identical to Rhiannon but shares several thematic parallels with Her, was also a mother goddess figure (so much so that She was not only frequently depicted with a foal, but was even included in carvings of the Matres) -- this is gone into in more detail in my blog post here.

 Grief, Hope, Death, Rebirth, & the Winter Sun